Is staying fit and healthy important to you? Learn to train others through our health and fitness program - 2021/2022

 As a student in our health and fitness program, you’ll study exercise science courses in anatomy and physiology, nutrition, principles of fitness, training with weights, exercise physiology, athletic injuries, and personal training.
 Additionally, you’ll experience a variety of health and fitness courses to help you learn the valuable business skills that you’ll need to start a successful career in fitness club management, or how to manage a club of your own.
 Our health and fitness program provides great hands-on, practical experience at Fanshawe’s on-site fitness centre.
 You’ll also get two extensive on-site work experiences at one of the employers or community partners of the program.

-After you graduate, you can find employment with existing commercial and non-for-profit fitness agencies, rehabilitation services, government oriented fitness programs, agencies serving youth, and many others.
+After you graduate from our health and fitness program, you can find employment with existing commercial and non-for-profit fitness agencies, rehabilitation services, government oriented fitness programs, agencies serving youth, and many others.

-If you're interested in furthering your studies, the program will also give you a great foundation to pursue a degree in kinesiology or nutrition.
+If you’re interested in furthering your studies, the health and fitness course will also give you a great foundation to pursue a degree in kinesiology or nutrition.